jarviscanada/jarvis_data_eng_AndresOsorio/hadoop/README.md

 ## Hive Project
 The 2016 World Development Indicators dataset was duplicated onto HDFS from GCP Storage;
-Hive tables were created from both sources (GCP and HDFS) and were used to analyze the data, solve several business problems, and document findings through the Markdown, HiveQL, and Bash interpreters available on the Zeppelin Notebook.
+Hive tables were created from both sources (GCP and HDFS) and were used to examine the data, optamize it (SerDes, Partitioning, Columnar-Formats), perform data analytics operations and, document findings through the Markdown,
+HiveQL, and Bash interpreters available on the Zeppelin Notebook.
 Hive's default execution engine used to be MapReduce but was replaced recently by Apache Tez;
 Tez improves the MapReduce paradigm by dramatically improving its speed while